 IAS toppers recommend starting UPSC preparation at least one year before the Prelims Exam Date.
-The Union Public Service Commission has released the official exam calendar for 2020 on their official website.
+The Union Public Service Commission has released the official exam calendar for 2020 on its official website.
 Serious aspirants should kickstart their UPSC 2020 preparation as soon as possible as the Civil Services Exam is a comprehensive and highly competitive exam that needs no introduction.

 The Civil Services Exam (IAS Exam) comprises three stages: